 1. Remove the two T10 screws attaching the hard drive to the DC/DC inverter board

 2. Disconnect the hard drive sensor cable from the connector on the logic board.
-Note the location of the sensor on the side of the hard drive and the routing of the sensor cable under the heat pipes.
+Note the location of the sensor on the side of the hard drive and the routing of the cable.